RELEASING

 Goals

-hledger major releases happen each quarter, normally at the start of the third month.
+hledger major releases happen each quarter, normally at the start of the third month (see past releases).
 Bugfix releases follow when needed.
 Preview releases may happen in the other months if wanted.

 Major release